Grammys 2018: Here's what to expect

 And, naturally, the duo behind 2017's biggest global hit are set to do their thing.

-Louis Fonti and Daddy Yankee, who smashed all types of records last year with "Despacito," will be performing.
+Louis Fonsi and Daddy Yankee, who smashed all types of records last year with "Despacito," will be performing.

 Tributes

-Eric Church, Maren Morris and Brothers Osborne will perform a tribute to victims of gun violence in honor of those lost when a gunman opened fire on country music concertgoers at the Route 91 Harvest Festival in Las Vegas, Nevada in October.
+Eric Church, Maren Morris and Brothers Osborne will perform a tribute to victims of gun violence in honor of those lost when a gunman opened fire on country music concertgoers at the Route 91 Harvest music festival in Las Vegas in October.

 The trio had performed at the festival.

-And Guitarist, singer Gary Clark Jr. and "Late Show" bandleader Jon Batiste will pay tribute to rock 'n roll pioneers Chuck Berry and Fats Domino, who both died in 2017.
+And guitarist-singer Gary Clark Jr. and "Late Show" bandleader Jon Batiste will pay tribute to rock 'n' roll pioneers Chuck Berry and Fats Domino, who both died in 2017.

 A return to the Big Apple